mbreese/mvpipe_py/README.md

 parallel on a single workstation, you can use the SJQ runner.
 This is a single-workstation job queue runner that is included with MVpipe.
 SJQ will run jobs in a FIFO queue based upon their CPU and memory requirements.
 It is designed primarily for running pipelines for a single-user.
+The benefit of using SJQ over a specially constructed bash script to perform parallel jobs is that with SJQ, multiple pipelines can be scheduled at once.
+So, for example, if you want to run an analysis pipeline on two samples, SJQ will schedule each pipeline together, allowing for more efficient processing.
+However, SJQ does not take into account walltime estimates, so it can be less efficient than a traditional scheduler that allows back-filling.

-For more information, see the SJQ Github site: https://github.com/mbreese/sjq.
+For more information on SJQ, see: https://github.com/mbreese/sjq.

 ## HPC server backends